djeada/Statistics-Notes/notes/statistical_inference/null_hypothesis.md

 ## Null Hypotheses and Alternative Hypotheses

-Statistical hypothesis testing is a fundamental method used in research to make inferences about populations based on sample data.
+Statistical hypothesis testing is a method used in research to make inferences about populations based on sample data.
 Understanding the concepts of null and alternative hypotheses, as well as how to calculate and interpret p-values, is crucial for conducting robust and meaningful analyses.
 This section delves into these concepts, providing a comprehensive overview to enhance your statistical toolkit.

 After reading this material you should be able to tell: